purvender/agentic-rag-support-assistant/docs/LEARNING.md

 ## Quick start summary

-If you want the shortest working path, use these commands:
+If you just want the shortest working path, use these commands:

 ```bash
 git clone https://github.com/purvender/apple-silicon-agentic-rag-support-assistant.git